3DPrintings

 The rest of the production time is dedicated to the post-processing and finishing stages.
 Thermal treatments, particularly time-consuming with cycles lasting 10 to 12 hours, significantly impact overall production time.

-Mechanical surface finishes, whether executed by skilled operators using 5-axis CNC machining or through manual polishing, also contribute to the overall timeline.
+Mechanical surface finishes, whether executed by skilled operators using high-end machining tools or through manual polishing, also contribute to the overall timeline.

 Metal 3D Printing vs Traditional Manufacturing

 When selecting between metal 3D printing, CNC machining, or metal casting, a cost-performance analysis is essential.
 Generally, production volume significantly impacts manufacturing costs, while part geometry primarily determines performance.
-Metal 3D printing excels at producing parts with intricate and optimised designs, making it ideal for high-performance applications.
-However, CNC machining and metal casting often offer better economies of scale for larger production quantities.
+It excels at producing parts with intricate and optimised designs, making it ideal for high-performance applications.
+However, the other two often offer better economies of scale for larger production quantities.

 1. Design Freedom